jdbctemplatemapper/using-spring-jdbctemplate-with-jdbctemplatemapper/README.md

 The library provides multiple ways to query relationships and has other features which make developing a little bit easier.

-Source code for this tutorial is available at https://github.com/jdbctemplatemapper/using-spring-jdbctemplate-with-jdbctemplatemapper

 The JdbctemplateMapper github project is at https://github.com/jdbctemplatemapper/jdbctemplatemapper

-Happy coding everyone!